Positional Encoder Graph Quantile Neural Networks for Geographic Data: Experiments

 \subsection{All datasets}

 Experiments were conducted on two other geographic datasets used by \citet{klemmer2023} and \citet{bao2024}.
 The Air Temperature dataset (\citet{hooker2018}) contains geographical coordinates for $\sim$3,000 meteorological stations worldwide, with the goal of predicting mean temperatures ($y$) using mean precipitation levels ($x$).
 Models were trained with 80\% of the data, with 10\% for validation and testing each, while SMACNP used a 30\% subsample for training, following the specifications of \citet{bao2024}.
-The 3D road dataset (\citet{kaul2013}), includes $>$ 430,000 points with latitude, longitude, and altitude for the Jutland, Denmark road network.
+The 3D Road dataset (\citet{kaul2013}), includes $>$ 430,000 points with latitude, longitude, and altitude for the Jutland, Denmark road network.
 The task is to interpolate altitude ($y$) using latitude and longitude ($\bm{c}$).
 The data were split into 90\% for training, 1\% for validation, and 9\% for testing.
-SMACNP metrics are not reported due to high computational costs.
+SMACNP metrics are not reported due to high computational costs for this dataset.

 Table \ref{tab:results-others} showcases the experimental results obtained from all three datasets: California Housing, Air Temperature, and 3D road.
-Each GNN layer's performance is evaluated across three approaches: the traditional GNN, PE-GNN, and \textbf{PE-GQNN}.
-The \textbf{PE-GQNN} models incorporate all three innovations discussed in Section \ref{sec:method}.
-Additionally, we include the SMACNP results as a benchmark model based on GPs. \textbf{PE-GQNN} consistently outperforms both traditional GNN and PE-GNN across all datasets and GNN backbones.
-In every dataset, the \textbf{PE-GQNN} innovations lead to significant reductions in MSE, MAE, and MPE.
+The \textbf{PE-GQNN} models incorporate all innovations discussed in Section \ref{sec:method}.
+Additionally, we include the SMACNP results as a benchmark model based on GPs \citep{bao2024}. \textbf{PE-GQNN} outperforms both traditional GNN and PE-GNN.
+Across all datasets, the innovations introduced by \textbf{PE-GQNN} result in substantial reductions in MSE, MAE, and SQR, although, for the 3D Road dataset, PE-GNN achieves the lowest calibration error.
 In the California Housing dataset, \textbf{PE-GQNN} consistently outperforms SMACNP in predictive accuracy and provides enhanced uncertainty quantification across all types of GNN layers.
-Conversely, for the Air Temperature dataset, SMACNP achieves the lowest MSE and MAE but suffers from significantly uncalibrated predictions, reflected by a much higher MPE and MADECP compared to \textbf{PE-GQNN}.
+Conversely, for the Air Temperature dataset, SMACNP achieves the lowest MSE and MAE but suffers from significantly uncalibrated predictions, reflected by a much higher SQR and calibration error compared to \textbf{PE-GQNN}.